juliusSchultz/Nuxt-project-with-Bloomreach/README.md

 2. create a project in the project section by entering a project name and ticking "development project".
 3. add the channel to it
 4. clicking on the settings wheel in the project section next to channel name leads to the project settings.
 Change the project frontend url to the url where the app is currently running, f.ex. http://localhost:3000/
 5. add the site configuration for your components to your project.
-You can do that using the Components menu in the Site development(beta) section.
+You can do that using the components menu in the Site development(beta) section.
 F.ex. add the site configuration for the BrBanner like this
    1. Add a new Component configuration
    2. ad the following parameters:
    Display name: BrBanner
    Extends: base/component
    Ctype: BrBanner
+   3. Click on "Create"
-   3. In the Properties menu, you need to add any properties that you want the component to use.
+   4. In the properties menu, you need to add any properties that you want the component to use.
 In the case of the BrBanner, the property configuration could contain one simple property with the following attributes.
       Name: bannerText
       Value type: String
+   5. Click on "Save"

 # Application setup to connect CMS
 First you need to create an .env file that contains all the environment variables.
 You can do this by copying the .env.template and removing the .template extension.